KiandaBPM/docs/content/docs/platform/pages/chart.md

 typora-root-url: ..\..\..\..\static
 ---

-With the chart widget, you can create pie, bar or line charts.
-These charts can be used to represent various conditions for a process.
+A dashboard **Chart widget** enables you to create pie charts, bar charts or line charts on your dashboard page.
+These charts can be used to represent various conditions or values in a process.